the practical kitchen

 A hand spreading pizza sauce on the focaccia dough with the back of a spoon.

-Use the back of a spoon to very gently spread the sauce across the surface of the focaccia pizza dough.
+Use the back of a spoon to spread the sauce across the focaccia pizza dough.

-Use a very light touch; you don't want to deflate the dough.
+Use a very light touch with the spoon; you don't want to deflate the dough.
 Don't worry about getting an even coating, it's okay if it's a little splotchy.

 There's not a clean outer edge crust on a pizza like this so no need to keep a clean sauce-free border all the way around.
 Get the sauce all the way to the edges.